- Smart Hub

 Power Cost Tracker: Volatility in the wholesale market for energy purchases and other factors such as unexpected down time for generating units, create a situation where cost of generating, supplying and delivering energy becomes unpredictable.
 To prudently recover the unpredicted costs, the Indiana Utility Regulatory Commission allows utilities to implement a power cost tracker.
 This is defined as a regulatory mechanism that allows a utility to pass on to its customers a fixed charge outside the context of a general rate.

 The general purpose of the IURC is to oversee the provision of electricity in accordance with the law.
 This protects the consumer in a “for profit” environment and balances investors’ demand for profit against the consumer’s demand for reasonably priced services.
 But because we are a cooperative where our consumers are the owners, profit is not our motivation.
 We exist to provide goods and services at a reasonable cost to our member/owners.

 Cooperative consumers have the opportunity to exercise control over the operation of the utility through an elected board of directors comprised of like members of the cooperative.
 The IURC recognized this and as such allowed cooperatives to opt-out of their jurisdiction.
 So, in accordance with the by-laws of Johnson County REMC, a majority of members voted to opt-out of IURC jurisdiction at the 1999 annual meeting of members.
 Though we still operate in accordance with the guidelines set forth by the IURC, important aspects of our operations such as rate approvals can be handled in a more efficient and streamlined manner.

-As of September 2010, 35 of the 39 Indiana Electric Cooperatives have opted out of IURC jurisdiction.
+As of 2012, all of the Indiana Electric Cooperatives have opted out of IURC jurisdiction.